Mitchell, Cornwall: History

 From the Middle Ages on, the borough of Mitchell elected two members to the Unreformed House of Commons but was disenfranchised by the Reform Act 1832.
 Walter Raleigh and Arthur Wellesley, 1st Duke of Wellington were both MPs representing Mitchell.

 Due to its central mid-Cornwall location, Mitchell is seen by many as the "go to" location of Cornish cycling.
 The Mitchell Cycling Club (MCC) was formed in 2016 to capitalise on the local demand and talent.

 At Carland Cross, a mile west of Mitchell, there are Iron Age burial mounds and flint arrow heads have been found in local fields.

 The Folk Cottage

 Mitchell's fame spread during the British folk music revival in the mid-1960s when a folk club opened in the village.
-Named called 'The Folk Cottage' (because it was housed in a semi-derelict farm cottage) it staged both evening concerts and thrice-weekly 'after midnight' sessions.
+Named 'The Folk Cottage' (because it was housed in a semi-derelict farm cottage) it staged both evening concerts and thrice-weekly 'after midnight' sessions.
 The Folk Cottage became known throughout the UK and played a key part in the burgeoning 1960s folk music and beatnik scene in Cornwall.

 The Folk Cottage provided a springboard for many performers who would later become nationally known including Wizz Jones, Jacqui McShee, Clive Palmer (co-founder of The Incredible String Band), and Ralph McTell.